Jakeler/Jakeler.github.io/_posts/2020-02-07-ltt-power-bms-chinese-protocol.md

 It returns True if the checksums match and are therefore correct.

 ### Sigrok Protocol Decoder
-As announced in the beginning i made a sigrok BMS protocol decoder, which can be used in PulseView or DSView and a wide range of logic analyzer hardware.
+As announced in the beginning I made a sigrok BMS protocol decoder, which can be used in PulseView or DSView and a wide range of logic analyzer hardware.
 This is a Python module based of the compilation from my Kaitai Struct.
 It is in the [repo](https://github.com/Jakeler/bms-parser) under `decoder/bms/` to install it for a single user move it into `~/.local/share/libsigrokdecode/decoders` (or libsigrokdecode4DSL respectively).

 Basic Info looks like this in DSView, showing the most important properties:
 ![basic info dsview screenshot](/assets/bms-protocol-parser/basic_dsview.png)